Considerations to Scale and Expand At-Home COVID Testing Programs

 Back to school = Bring your (negative) test

-School is back in session — and so is COVID-19 classroom transmission.
+School is back in session — and so is COVID-19 classroom transmission, according to the CDC.
 Precautions for the safety of students and staff vary among districts, but the need for rapid testing is a commonly discussed thread.